MathHubInfo/Documentation/legacy/build-system.md

 The **MathHub build system** automates the curation system described above into a separated process.
 It is essentially a front-end to the [MMT build system](http://uniformal.github.io), which does all the dependency managment, maintains a [build queue](https://mathhub.info/mh/mmt/buildqueue.html), and a (developer-oriented) [error viewer](https://mathhub.info/mh/mmt/errorview.html).
 MathHub itself only adds

-  - a [build manager](https://mathhub.info/mh/mbt-rebuild) that exposes the [[build targets|build-targets]], build strategy, and affected libraries to the MathHub admin and
+  - a [build manager](https://mathhub.info/mh/mbt-rebuild) that exposes the [build targets](build-targets), build strategy, and affected libraries to the MathHub admin and
   - an [library-admin centric error viewer](https://mathhub.info/mh/common-errors).